 Compute Instances vCPU Memory Disk Space Description G-vTAP Agent 2 vCPU 4GB N/A Available as rpm or debian package.
 Instances can have a single vNIC or dual vNICs configured for monitoring the traffic.
+G-vTAP OVS N/A N/A N/A Available as rpm or debian package.

-G-vTAP Controller 1 vCPU 4GB 8GB Based on the number of agents being monitored, multiple controllers will be required to scale out horizontally.
-V Series Node 2 vCPU 3.75GB 20GB NIC 1: Monitored Network IP; Can be used as Tunnel IP NIC 2: Tunnel IP (optional) NIC 3: Management IP V Series Proxy 1 vCPU 4GB 8GB Based on the number of GigaVUE V Series nodes being monitored, multiple controllers will be required to scale out horizontally GigaVUE-FM 4 vCPU 8GB 40GB GigaVUE-FM must be able to access the controller instance for relaying the commands.
-Use a flavor with a root disk of minimum 40GB and an ephemeral disk of minimum 41GB.
+Compute Instances vCPU Memory Disk Space Description Agent G-vTAP Controller 1 vCPU 4GB 8GB Based on the number of agents being monitored, multiple controllers will be required to scale out horizontally.
+V Series Node 2 vCPU 3.75GB 20GB NIC 1: Monitored Network IP; Can be used as Tunnel IP NIC 2: Tunnel IP (optional) NIC 3: Management IP V Series Controller 1 vCPU 4GB 8GB Based on the number of GigaVUE V Series nodes being monitored, multiple controllers will be required to scale out horizontally GigaVUE-FM 2 vCPU 16GB 2x 40GB GigaVUE-FM must be able to access the controller instance for relaying the commands.
+Use a flavor with a root disk and an ephemeral disk each of minimum 40GB.